Creative Soul Seasonal Women’s Circles

 Carolyn is masterful at providing the wisdom to allow your own insights

-Joining Carolyn’s Creative Soul Women’s Circle last spring was transformative for me.
+Joining Carolyn’s Creative Soul Women’s Circle has been transformative for me.
 I was stewing in creative angst – not knowing which direction to take and which of the many projects that were calling to me to focus on.
 Each meeting served up a huge helping of “a-has” and “oh yeahs” for me.
 The messages I walked away with – from the material we read, from Carolyn’s wise words, from the shared insights of the other women in the circle, or from my own journaling – were strikingly spot-on for what I needed in the moment.
 Each week, I became more and more clear on the direction I needed to head and what my heart was really calling me to do.

 Taking time to listen deeply to your own spirit is critical in any woman’s journey, but especially so if she feels she’s in middle of one of life’s transitions.
 Carolyn is masterful at facilitating the space and providing the wisdom to allow your own insights, dreams, and desires to bubble up.
 And then the Circle provides the context and the structure for you to use that wisdom and insight to move forward in your life with confidence.